yabwe/medium-editor/src/js/extensions/README.md

 ***
 ## Button Helpers

-The following are properties and methods of the built-in button extension implementation (`MediumEditor.extensions.button`) that can be reused and/or overriden to make custom button extensions easier to create.
+The following are properties and methods of the built-in button extension implementation (`MediumEditor.extensions.button`) that can be reused and/or overridden to make custom button extensions easier to create.

 ### `action` _(string)_